pcdshub/lcls_naming_tool/README.rst

 `Documentation <https://pcdshub.github.io/lcls_naming_tool/>`_

-A tool that checks the form and content of names with respect to the LCLS naming convention.
+A tool that checks the form and content of PV and device names with respect to the LCLS naming convention.

 Instructions
 ------------

 To run the Python script:

-1. Set ``$ chmod 775 lcls_naming_tool.py`` to make the file executable.

-2. To check if a PV name is valid pipe in the PV name like so ``$ echo "MR2K4:KBO:PIP:01:PUMPSIZE" | ./lcls_naming_tool.py``
+1. To check if a PV or device name is valid pipe in the name like so ``$ echo "MR2K4:KBO:PIP:01:PUMPSIZE" | ./lcls_naming_tool.py``

-3. To check if a list of PV names is valid pipe in the file name like so ``$ cat pvlist.txt | ./lcls_naming_tool.py`` (PV names should be separated by newline characters.)
+2. To check if a list of names is valid pipe in the file name like so ``$ cat pvlist.txt | ./lcls_naming_tool.py`` (names should be separated by newline characters.)

 To run Flask and Gunicorn web server: